 - Drop Cookies, from Happy Home Baking

 Which kind of chocolate lover are you, the sweet kind, or the assertive kind?
 Would you rather have a Hershey’s milk chocolate or a Scharffenberger 70% cacao?
 C’Mon, you can tell us. we don’t judge around here.
-Leave a comment and let us know.
+Make a batch of chocolate drop cookies and consider your options, then leave a comment and let us know.